colleenobrien3/programmingChallengeAPI/README.md

 ## Next Steps

-Next, I hope to set up a command line interface to make the tool more visually appealing and user-friendly.
-Also, I need to add functionality that disregards capitalization and punctuation for entering words into the database.
-Finally, I would like to set up an even more user friendly front end that shows the user the suggestions as they type in a word.
-Also, I hope to deploy the database so that people can use it all over.
+Next, I hope to continue work on the frontend.
+I need to implement a few more changes.
+For example, I need to make the app re-fetch the data once the user hits the 'train' button so that they do not need to refresh the page.
+I also need to finish implementing some of the logic from the command line version into the app, such as splitting up the input into each word before it is added to the database.

+I also hope to add this functionality to an app I am building for finding information about cruelty-free cosmetics!

+Finally, I would like to thank you for taking the time to review my work and consider me for this position!
+Please let me know if there is anything in particular you would like me to add to this challenge!
+Have a lovely day!